Where do users look on Google and Bing?

 How do users view search results on Google and Bing?

 Google and Bing Which search results do users look at the most?
 The answer to this question is a great source of information for those who are betting on SEO and PPC .
-In this regard, eye tracking studies provide us with very valuable data about where users focus their gaze when browsing Google and Bing.
-Various studies on eye-tracking and mouse-tracking have been conducted in the past, however, SERPs (search engine results) evolve very quickly, and so does user search behavior.
+In this regard, eye-tracking studies provide us with very valuable data about where users focus their gaze when browsing Google and Bing.
+Various eye-tracking and mouse-tracking studies have been carried out in the past, however, SERPs (search engine results) evolve very quickly, in such a way that user behavior in relation to searches also evolves.
 In this post we will analyze the studies that have been recently carried out on eye tracking.

 The relentless evolution of SERPs

 Google and Bing are constantly tweaking their interfaces.
-The goal, they say, is to offer the best possible user experience by showing the most relevant results .
-If users find what they are looking for as quickly as possible, they will be satisfied with the results that the search engine offers, so they will be more willing to return to that search engine, which is a great reward for it.
-Let's take as an example the proliferation of rich snippets , that is, the additional content that is displayed in addition to the black text and the link to draw attention to that result.
-By this we mean recommendations, photos, phone numbers, etc. All of these are intended to be highly effective calls to action, however, Google has recently determined that it is not optimal to display results in a haphazard manner with many of these rich snippets.
+The goal, according to them, is to offer the best possible user experience by showing the most relevant results .
+If users find what they are looking for as quickly as possible, they will be satisfied with the results that the search engine offers them, so they will be more willing to return to that search engine, which is a great reward for the search engine.
+Take for example the proliferation of rich snippets , that is, the additional content that is shown in addition to the black text and the link to draw attention to that result.
+By this we mean recommendations, photos, phone numbers, etc. All of these are designed to be a highly effective call to action, however, recently, Google has determined that it is not optimal to show results in a disorderly manner with many of these rich snippets.

 What did search engine results look like in the past?

-In 2014, Mediative conducted an eye-tracking study involving 53 participants.
-After conducting the study in 2014, they compared it to one conducted in 2005, and the results were as follows: SERPs Evolution This study shows that in 2014, top results are not getting as much attention as they were in 2005.
-Results from organic sources are now getting more attention than in 2005, when paid results were the most interesting.
+In 2014, Mediative conducted an eye-tracking study with 53 participants.
+After conducting the study in 2014, they compared it to one conducted in 2005 and the results were as follows: The study showed that in 2014, top results did not get as much attention as they did in 2005.
+Organic results now get more attention than they did in 2005, when paid results were the most popular.

 Can we currently trust figure F in the view activity log?